Free Camping near Needles, CA

 On the other side of US-95 lies the Chemehuevi Mountains Wilderness Area, another BLM managed property filled with hiking.
 There’s no RV camping allowed in the Wilderness Area, though you can tent camp.
 Otherwise, Snaggletooth Primitive RV camp offers primary RV camping for Chemehuevi hikers.

 The town of Needles is only 20 miles to the north and offers all the amenities a boondocker would want.
 There are a few RV parks there where you can dump and refill your tanks.
+In addition, the town of Havasu Lake (on the California side) is about 19 miles away and offers a full service grocery store.

 Temperatures get really hot here during the Summer, routinely into the 100s.
 This area is largely used during the Winter.